joagre/bespoke/doc/INSTALL.md

 sudo iptables -A FORWARD -i enxdecde80060f0 -o wlp2s0 -j ACCEPT
 ```

-NOTE: Make sure to disable the default gatyeway over wlan0. usb0
+The script `./bin/prepare-bespoke-usb` assigns an ip address and link
-should be the only default gateway.
+to `enXXX` and creates all config needed for the default gateway on

-The enXXX interface on the host will be different each time the usb
+the Pi to work.
+Look in the script for details.

-cable is inserted.
-Call `./bin/prepare-bespoke-usb` each time the usb
+Furthermore, make sure to disable the default gatyeway over
-cable is inserted.
-It's like magic.
+wlan0. usb0 should be the only default gateway.

 # Configure Wifi AP